-If I were to explain them to someone that's never seen/heard of them before I would say that they are sheets of thick white rice noodles, rolled up and sliced into bite size portions.
+If I were to explain them to someone that's never seen/heard of them before I would say that they are paper thin sheets of thick white rice noodles, rolled up and sliced into bite size portions.
 That said, think of pad see ew - the really thick rice noodles, rolled up just like a fruit roll up.
 Once the rice noodle is steamed, it becomes really soft, slippery and chewy.

 I would say that one of the packets of rice noodles I used is enough for two people to share.
 I ended up with around 18 bite size pieces.